-Employee engagement has always had a clear purpose; to subtly convince your best people to remain in the business and the people who do leave sharing positive things about you.
+Employee engagement has always had a clear purpose; to keep good people engaged with your company so they don’t leave, and to ensure those who do leave say good things about you.

 Engaged and happy employees are also known to go above and beyond when it comes to the discretionary effort at work which impacts positively on the bottom line.
 So, employee engagement is certainly a ‘must have’.

-But we are all missing something.
-Employee engagement goes beyond simply engaging with employees, and used effectively with consideration, employee engagement can help to establish a safe and inclusive environment for your employees.
+But we are all missing something -does employee engagement go beyond simply engaging your people, and if used effectively, with consideration, could it help to establish a safe and inclusive working environment?

-Now the lid is off, the issue can no longer be ignored, and I believe the tide is beginning to turn, not just for women, but everyone – especially those who are part of a minority group.
-But it’s going to be a process which requires bravery, commitment to change and a good deal of soul-searching by most businesses.
+It feels as if the tide is beginning to turn, not just for women, but everyone – especially those who are part of a minority group – but it’s going to be a process which requires bravery, commitment to change and a good deal of soul-searching by most businesses.

 Set an Example – Talk openly about ethical issues and highlight both positive and negative examples.
 This shows that ethical issues are a priority for your organisation and that you want to hear about them when they arise.